alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/runtime-and-cancellation.md

 ## Cancellation process

+If you cancel your sponsorship, GitHub schedules a cancellation request
+    which will become effective at the end of the billing cycle.
+This means that even though you cancel your sponsorship, you will keep your access to Insiders as long as your cancellation isn't effective.
+All charges are processed by GitHub through Stripe.
+As we don't receive any information regarding your payment, and GitHub doesn't offer refunds, sponsorships are non-refundable.

 - How do I cancel my sponsorship?

 To cancel your sponsorship, follow the [step-by-step guide] provided by GitHub.